diku-dk/futhark-book/parallel-algorithms.rst

 :ref:`radixsort`.
 In this section, we present two generalized versions of radix sort, one for ascending sorting and one for descending sorting.
-As a bonus, the sorting routines return both the sorted arrays and an index array that can be used together with to sort an array with respect to a permutation obtained by sorting another array.
+As a bonus, the sorting routines return both the sorted array and an index array that can be used to sort an array with respect to a permutation obtained by sorting another array.
 The generalised ascending radix sort is as follows: